dattali18/IR_Assignments/Assignment.05/Information-Retrieval Bonus.md

 best_svm_bert = grid_svm_bert.best_estimator_
 ```

-What we did is we created a SVM model, and then we used `GridSearchCV` to find the best parameters for the model.
+What we did is we created an SVM model, and then we used `GridSearchCV` to find the best parameters for the model.

 ### Logistic Regression